An adult daughter embracing her aging mother outdoors

 Understanding the Real Costs

 Funeral and end-of-life costs catch families off guard.
-National averages: traditional burial around $8,300, full-service cremation around $5,700, direct cremation around $1,900.
+National averages show traditional burial around $8,300, full-service cremation around $5,700, and direct cremation around $1,900.
 Costs vary significantly by state and provider.
 We break down costs with current data and source citations so you know what to expect before making decisions under pressure.
 Our state-specific pages cover California, Texas, Florida, New York, and all 50 states.

 We cover costs for cremation, burial, headstones, caskets, death certificates, probate, and memorial services, with state-specific cost pages for all 50 states.
-Data is sourced from NFDA and state funeral boards to ensure accuracy and reliability.
+Data is sourced from NFDA and state funeral boards to give you accurate, current information.

 Popular state guides: California · Texas · Florida · New York · Pennsylvania · All 50 states